faultypointer/passst-size/content/x86_64-assembly-part-1.md

 +++
 title = "Into the x86_64 land"
-date = 2025-11-05
+date = 2025-11-06
-draft = true
+# draft = true
 [taxonomies]
 tags = ["x86_64", "assembly"]
 +++
 We are going to learn assembly programming, more specifically x86_64 assembly.
 Why?
 Because that's the architecture my machine uses.
-As to Why learn assembly in the fisrt place, I have no answer to that.
+As to why I decided to learn assembly in the first place, I have no answer to that.
 So let's get right into it.

 ## But First

 We need (imagine a drumroll here that is ..................... this long)*the setup*.
 We need assembler that can convert the assembly source into machine code that can be executed.
-There are many assembler in the market: [nasm](https://www.nasm.us/), [gas](https://en.wikipedia.org/wiki/GNU_Assembler) and many others.
+There are many assemblers in the market: [nasm](https://www.nasm.us/), [gas](https://en.wikipedia.org/wiki/GNU_Assembler) and many others.
 I've decided to go with nasm because it uses intel syntax which I like over the AT&T syntax.
+The assembler outputs an object file and to convert it to an executable, we need a linker as well.

 We also probably need a debugger for which we have [gdb](https://sourceware.org/gdb/).